Lunaris-AOSP/vendor_bcr/README.md

     When enabling call recording the first time, BCR will prompt for microphone, notification (Android 13+), call log, contacts, and phone permissions.
 Only microphone and notification permissions are required for basic call recording functionality.
 If additional permissions are granted, more information is added to the output filename.
 For example, the contacts permission will allow the contact name to be added to the filename.

     See the [permissions section](#permissions) below for more details about the permissions.

-3. To install future updates, there are a couple methods:

-    * If installed via Magisk, the module can be updated right from Magisk Manager's modules tab.
-Flashing the new version in Magisk manually also works just as well.
-    * The `.apk` can also be extracted from the zip and be directly installed.
-With this method, the old version exists as a system app and the new version exists as a user-installed update to the system app.
-This method is more convenient if BCR is baked into the Android firmware image.

 ## Recording announcement